 However, there exists a dangerous window during the next several years, when the PRC's influence over the global industry is diminishing but still overwhelming enough to put importing nations in a bind.
-In this sense, the "trump card" could still be played over a critical political moment -becoming even more tempting once its monopoly's decline appears inevitable.
+In this sense, Beijing could still use its "trump card" over a critical political moment-becoming even more tempting once its monopoly's decline appears inevitable.
 Beijing's cognizance of this scenario is reflected in its recent merger of three state-owned mining giants into the China Rare Earth Group.
-This massive consolidation allows the Party to more easily control the market and develop synergies to bring costs even lower, which will hamper foreign upstarts.
+This massive consolidation allows the party to more easily control the market and develop synergies to bring costs even lower, which will hamper foreign upstarts.